wp-cli/handbook/commands-cookbook.md

 WP-CLI's goal is to offer a complete alternative to the WordPress admin; for any action you might want to perform in the WordPress admin, there should be an equivalent WP-CLI command.
 A **command** is an atomic unit of WP-CLI functionality. `wp plugin install` ([doc](https://developer.wordpress.org/cli/commands/plugin/install/)) is one such command, as is `wp plugin activate` ([doc](https://developer.wordpress.org/cli/commands/plugin/activate/)).
 Commands are useful to WordPress users because they can offer simple, precise interfaces for performing complex tasks.

-But, the WordPress admin is a Swiss Army knife of infinite complexity.
+_But_, the WordPress admin is a Swiss Army knife of infinite complexity.
 There's no way just this project could handle every use case.
 This is why WP-CLI includes a set of [common internal commands](https://developer.wordpress.org/cli/commands/), while also offering a [rich internal API](https://make.wordpress.org/cli/handbook/internal-api/) for third-parties to write and register their own commands.

 WP-CLI commands can be [distributed as standalone packages](https://wp-cli.org/package-index/), or bundled with WordPress plugins or themes.
 For the former, you can use `wp scaffold package` ([repo](https://github.com/wp-cli/scaffold-package-command)) to dynamically generate everything but the command itself.